MVX-TKYC/app/client/README.md

+# How to start the website locally?

-First install the required modules,
+First, install the required modules,
 ```
 npm install
 ```